-- (4) No NSOs were granted to any of the NEOs during the 2017 fiscal year.
-For prior years, this column reflects the aggregate grant date value of NSOs granted to each NEO.
+- (4) No NSOs were granted to any of the NEOs during the 2017 or 2018 fiscal years.
+For the 2016 fiscal year, this column reflects the aggregate grant date fair value of NSOs granted to each NEO.
 The value of the NSO awards is determined using a binomial option valuation on the date of the grant, computed in accordance with the equity compensation accounting provisions of FASB ASC Topic 718.
 Pursuant to applicable SEC Rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
 Assumptions used in the calculation of the amounts shown are included in Note 12 to the Consolidated Financial Statements included in the Company's Annual Report on Form 10-K, as applicable. - (5) Reflects the EIP payouts awarded to the NEOs for the applicable fiscal year. - (6) Participant account balances in the ERP, a non-qualified deferred compensation plan, are credited to one or more benchmark funds that are substantially consistent with the investment options available under the RSP.
 Accordingly, there are no above-market or preferential earnings on amounts deferred under the ERP.
 The Associates' Pension Plan and the Excess Pension Plan were frozen as of December 31, 1997; therefore, no service credits have been earned since that date by Mr. Hagedorn or Mr. Lukemire.
 No other NEOs were eligible for either the Associates' Pension Plan or the Excess Pension Plan.
-For additional information, see the table below captioned "Pension Benefits at 2017 Fiscal Year-End." - (7) Reflects the actuarial present value of accumulated benefit for the respective fiscal year under both the Associates' Pension Plan and the Excess Pension Plan for Mr. Hagedorn and under the Associates' Pension Plan for Mr. Lukemire.
-With respect to the 2017 fiscal year, the accumulated benefit decreased for both Mr. Hagedorn (\$10,576) and Mr. Lukemire (\$922); however, based on applicable SEC guidance, amounts reported in this table cannot be negative. - (8) Please see the table below captioned "All Other Compensation" for information regarding the components of the "All Other Compensation" column.
+For additional information, see the table below captioned "Pension Benefits at 2018 Fiscal Year-End." - (7) Reflects the actuarial present value of accumulated benefit for the respective fiscal year under both the Associates' Pension Plan and the Excess Pension Plan for Mr. Hagedorn and under the Associates' Pension Plan for Mr. Lukemire.
+With respect to the 2017 and 2018 fiscal years, the accumulated benefit decreased for both Mr. Hagedorn (\$12,107 in the 2018 fiscal year and \$10,576 in the 2017 fiscal year) and Mr. Lukemire (\$1,109 in the 2018 fiscal year and \$922 in the 2017 fiscal year); however, based on applicable SEC guidance, amounts reported in this table cannot be negative. - (8) Please see the table below captioned "All Other Compensation" for information regarding the components of the "All Other Compensation" column. - (9) The design of the PFAs awarded to the NEOs in the 2017 fiscal year pulled forward a portion of the grant value that likely would have been provided to each of the NEOs over the five-year PFA Performance Period with the expectation that future award values would be greatly reduced compared to prior annual grant levels.
+As a result, the total annual compensation reported in the Summary Compensation Table for the NEOs will appear to be unusually high in the 2017 fiscal year (the first year the PFAs were awarded) and unusually low in the 2018 to 2021 fiscal years.